 ``This is the normal response from the Palestinian resistance for all the Israelis have done in the refugee camps, to Palestinian civilians, women and children,″ said Ahmed Abdel Rahman, a top adviser to Arafat. ``The Israelis have to expect such operations whenever they escalate their military attacks against our civilians.″

 On Saturday, 14 Israelis were killed, including 11 in the cafe bombing.
-Among the dead in the Netanya attack was a baby girl.
-On the Palestinian side, seven people were killed, including a 15-year-old girl and several assailants.
+On the Palestinian side, seven people were killed.

-In a highly symbolic response to the Saturday night attacks, Israeli helicopters and gunboats fired at least 25 missiles at Arafat’s large Gaza City compound early Sunday, collapsing most of the two-story office headquarters to a pile of rubble.
+In a highly symbolic response to the Saturday night attacks, Israeli helicopters and gunboats fired at least 25 missiles at Arafat’s large Gaza City compound in the early hours of Sunday, collapsing most of the two-story office headquarters into a pile of rubble.
 The building had been evacuated earlier.

 At his office, Arafat had received world leaders, including former President Clinton.
 Bricks and roof tiles were scattered on the ground and wires dangled from the ceiling.